U.C. Davis

 Aurelien Geron, Hands-On Machine Learning with Scikit-Learn, Keras & Tensor Flow, Third Edition Amazon

 Scikit-learn website has many examples.
+Much of the book is on neural nets.

 A. Colin Cameron / UC-Davis Economics / http://www.econ.ucdavis.edu/faculty/cameron